humu/heapprof/README.md

 Of interest primarily if you need to understand the internals of heapprof or details of its
 behavior:

+* The performance overhead of heapprof hasn't yet been measured.
+From a rough eyeball estimate, it seems to be significant during the initial import of modules (because those generate so many distinct stack traces) but fairly low (similar to cProfile) during code execution.
+This will need to be measured and performance presumably tuned.
 * The .hpx file format is optimized around minimizing overhead at runtime.
 The idea is that the profiler continuously writes to the two open file descriptors, and relies on the kernel's buffering in the file system implementation to minimize that impact; to use that buffering most